ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- localhost:test/no_cfg
+     No configuration of any sort (i.e., cfg is unset, strict scopes etc) issue
+         cleanr_all_params -a -t -x
+     before hand to remove any state from other client tests.
+This accepts no additional scopes in the request.
-     No configuration of any sort (i.e., cfg is unset, strict scopes etc) Uses a Derby store for the client, just to make sure that gets tested someplace.
+     Uses a Derby store for the client, just to make sure that gets tested someplace.
      Most common configuration in production.
      ** Must pass **